westy92/html-pdf-chrome/README.md

 ),

 new htmlPdf.CompletionTrigger.LifecycleEvent(
-  'networkIdle', // name of the event to listen for 5000 // optional timeout (milliseconds)
+  'networkIdle', // name of the Chrome lifecycle event to listen for.
+Defaults to 'firstMeaningfulPaint'.
+  5000 // optional timeout (milliseconds)
 ),